waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Discarded Hypotheses
 - **Victory Road 2F (Southern Boulder Trap):** The southern boulder at (5, 15) cannot reach the eastern switch at (10, 17).
 It gets trapped by an impassable wall at (9, 16).
 - **Victory Road 2F (Northern Boulder Trap):** The northern boulder at (6, 6) is also trapped.
 It cannot be moved into a position to reach the eastern switch due to impassable walls and the defeated Pokemaniac at (5, 3).
-- **Victory Road 2F (One-Way Barrier):** My initial hypothesis that the `cleared_boulder_barrier` tile at (8, 9) was a one-way ramp may have been correct.
-My attempt to move from (8,9) to (8,8) was blocked.
-The path to the west must exist via another route.

 # VI.
 Tool Development Notes

 ## A. Tool Notes
-- **gem_pathfinder_v2:** **Under critical repair.** The tool has a persistent bug related to its traversal logic.
-It is currently unable to find valid paths on Victory Road 2F, contradicting system feedback.
+- **gem_pathfinder_v2:** **Under critical repair.** The tool has a persistent bug related to its elevation logic, causing it to generate invalid paths between different elevation levels without using `steps` tiles.
 Fixing this is the highest priority.

 # VII.
 Lessons Learned & Heuristics
 - **Verify 'Trapped' Scenarios:** If a pathfinder tool reports 'No path found' and I believe I am trapped, I must trust the game state's list of reachable warps over my tool's output and prioritize debugging the tool.